Forget Manhattan... I'll Take Queens!

 A few of the designers are lost – Korto sits and stares at blank sheets of paper for a while, hoping a design will just magically appear on it – while others, like Terri, have designed drag outfits before and know exactly what to do.
 There’s a lot of interesting fabric – Daniel has some kind of tye-dye stuff that looks like mangos in a blender, Jerell has some olive green and aqua sparkly material, and Joe’s table looks like a cotton candy maker threw up all over it.

 Blayne parades around the tables with pink netting tied over his head, giving out drag queen names such as "Lethalicious," while Stella and Leanne show us how they feel about his overuse of that particular suffix.
-I'm betting most of the designers wish they could tie that netting a little bit tighter.
-Or maybe a lot.

 The next day, Suede recounts a bizarre "visit" from his dead grandfather who stops by and mistakes Suede's green fabric for a garden plot and starts growing salad fixins on it.
 So Suede decides to make tiny little fabric lettuces and sew them all over the dress.
 He's sure Hedda is going to love it, but I am not so sure.
 (I would like some salad, though.)
 Keith has decided to make a black and white dress that looks like it got caught in a wood chipper.
 The other designers titter about this behind his back.
 His client specifically said "sex kitten" not "shredded by a kitten".
 I think Keith needs to have his ears cleaned out.

 There are nine hours remaining in the day, and the queens return for a fitting.
 They come in sans makeup and are pretty ordinary-looking guys.
-At this point, I have to stop the DVR and have the following conversation.

 My Daughter (who is nine): Um, Mom?
 I thought the models were coming in.
 Who are those guys?